sverweij/dependency-cruiser/doc/faq.md

 For `.svelte` single file components it uses the `svelte` (version 3.x)

 - which will be in your module dependencies if you're developing with Svelte).
+- by default, all `.svelte` file will depend on `"svelte/internal"`.
+  If it turns out to be too noisy, you can configure Dependency-cruiser to ignore it (either in the config file or with a command-line param)

 ### Q: Does this mean dependency-cruiser installs transpilers for all these languages?